What is the age limit for becoming a 1:1 mentor?

 We carefully review your application, including your preferences, interests, background, and personality, to make a compatible match.
 Before introducing you to your Little, we will discuss potential matches with you.
 You’ll have the opportunity to meet the child before the match is finalized, and you can decline if it doesn’t feel right.

-If you can’t meet up one week, that’s okay!
-Just ensure you communicate with your Little (and sometimes their family) to manage expectations.
+If you can’t meet up for a scheduled visit, that’s okay!
+Just be sure to communicate with your Little (and sometimes their family) to manage expectations.

 Will I get reimbursed for any expenses related to match visits?